 FD2 — Flat Dome LED Illuminators

 Diffuse illumination for printed web colour inspection.
-Eliminates specular reflections on gloss-coated substrates.
+Clears specular reflections on gloss-coated substrates.
 Uniform background for accurate colour and density measurement.

-The best illumination geometry depends on the web material and the defect types to be detected.
-Bright-field illumination is preferred for smooth, reflective webs where defects appear as dark spots interrupting the specular reflection.
-Dark-field illumination at low angles is preferred for detecting surface relief defects such as contamination and raised fibres.
-Transmitted illumination is used for transparent and translucent webs to detect thickness variations and inclusions.
+The best geometry depends on the web material and the defect types.
+Bright-field illumination suits smooth, reflective webs where defects show up as dark spots interrupting the specular reflection.
+Dark-field illumination at low angles suits surface relief defects such as contamination and raised fibres.
+Transmitted illumination is used for transparent and translucent webs to catch thickness variations and inclusions.

-For demanding web inspection applications, uniformity of 90% or better is required across the full web width at the defined working distance.
-Lower uniformity produces grey level variations across the image width that can mask real defects or generate false indications.
-The uniformity specification should be verified with a calibrated measurement setup at the actual working distance of the inspection system before accepting the illuminator.
+For demanding web inspection, uniformity of 90 percent or better is required across the full web width at the defined working distance.
+Lower uniformity produces grey level variation across the image width that can mask real defects or trigger false indications.
+Verify the uniformity with a calibrated measurement setup at the actual working distance before accepting the illuminator.

-Continuous mode is the standard choice for line scan web inspection because it simplifies synchronisation and eliminates the need for a trigger signal to the illuminator.
-Strobe mode is used when the required intensity in continuous mode exceeds the thermal rating of the illuminator, which occurs at very high line rates.
+Continuous mode is the standard pick for line scan web inspection because it simplifies synchronisation and needs no trigger signal to the illuminator.
+Strobe mode is used when the required continuous-mode intensity exceeds the illuminator thermal rating, which happens at very high line rates.
 RODER Vision line light illuminators support both modes.

-Thermal drift causes the illumination intensity to change as the LED junction temperature stabilises after switch-on.
-This appears as a gradual change in the image grey level across the length of the inspected web roll.
-Defects may be missed at the start or end of the roll when the illuminator output differs from the level at which inspection thresholds were calibrated.
-HTTM thermal management in RODER Vision illuminators minimises this drift for stable output throughout long production runs.
+Thermal drift makes the illumination intensity shift as the LED junction temperature stabilises after switch-on.
+It shows up as a gradual change in image grey level across the length of the inspected roll.
+Defects may slip through at the start or end of the roll when output differs from the calibration level.
+HTTM thermal management in RODER Vision illuminators holds this drift down for stable output through long runs.

-White illumination is used for colour print inspection and colour deviation detection on printed webs.
-Red or near-infrared illumination maximises signal-to-noise ratio for surface defect detection on monochrome inspection with silicon line scan sensors.
-UV illumination is used for fluorescent security feature inspection on security paper and authentication substrates.
+White illumination serves colour print inspection and colour deviation detection on printed webs.
+Red or near-infrared illumination maximises signal-to-noise for surface defect detection in monochrome inspection with silicon line scan sensors.
+UV illumination serves fluorescent security feature inspection on security paper and authentication substrates.
 Near-infrared illumination can reveal subsurface features in multi-layer paper and cardboard webs.

 More information about RODER VISION : about us